ar1ze/sass-template/README.md

 # Sass & Webpack Project Starter

-A front-end starter template using the 7-1 Sass architecture and Webpack for asset management.
+A front-end starter template using Sass architecture and Webpack for asset management.

 ## 🚀 Quick Start